 When CPS takes a child from a parent, it feels like someone just dropkicked their heart clear out of their chest.
-No matter how it happened, parent/s and child are both often traumatized by the experience.
+No matter how it happened, parent/s and child can often be traumatized by Child Protective Services’ involvement.
 (Texas lawyers can answer basic procedural questions about what happens next at Texas Law Help.)

 Removal can happen for many different reasons (and yes, it can happen to good parents, too.)
 When CPS takes a child, it doesn’t automatically mean the parents were bad people.
 It doesn’t prove anyone necessarily did anything wrong.
 Yet it may not always mean good things are in store for that child, either.
 Some foster homes take wonderful care of little kids who get removed from their homes.
 But others do not, and sadly, parents don’t always find out which was which until it’s too late.

 The State of Texas has been the subject of a long and costly class action lawsuit.
 The courts found that too many Texas children were being mistreated, abused or killed while in care of the state foster system.
 (In 2015, Judge Janis Jack ruled that Texas foster children often leave the state’s care more than damaged than they started.)